halfrost/vue-objccn/README.md

 <img src='./image/Gifs/Web-iPhone.gif'>
 </p>

-In the cross-platform of these applications, the best experience, I think it is the application of Mac.
-Use satisfaction is very high.
+In the cross-platform of these applications, the best experience, I think, is the application of Mac.

 <p align='center'>
 <img src='./image/Gifs/Web-Mac.gif'>
 </p>

-Finally Cordova framework build the mobile phone app, experience is unsatisfactory, in short, not optimized Cordova, for picky me, I was not satisfied.
+Finally is the mobile phone app build by Cordova framework, I'm a little picky and not satificated with the unoptimized Cordova.
 See this showcase below:

 iPhone application